Symphony No. 36 (Haydn)

 Joseph Haydn wrote his Symphony No. 36 in E♭ major, Hoboken 1/36, some time in the first half of the 1760s, around the same time as his Symphony No. 33, for Prince Nikolaus Esterházy.
-Scored for 2 oboes, bassoon, 2 French horns, strings and continuo, the slow movement features solos for violin and cello.
-It is in four movements:
+Scored for two oboes, bassoon, two horns, strings, and continuo, the slow movement features solos for violin and cello.

+The symphony is in four movements: